CubesterYT/AutoGG/README.md

 # Auto GG

+## Please note that this is a modified version of the original mod meant for my own personal use.

 Enhance your gaming experience with the Auto GG Mod, a must-have for Minecraft enthusiasts!
 This mod automatically sends a "GG" message at the end of each game, promoting good sportsmanship and camaraderie.
 Compatible with popular servers such as Hypixel, BedwarsPractice, PvP Land, Minemen, and Mineplex, this mod ensures you never miss the chance to spread positivity.